knu/vscode-editor-focus-notifier/README.md

 ## How It Works

-The extension considers the editor to be focused when:
+The extension detects three states:

-- VS Code window is focused, AND
+- **editor**: VS Code window is focused AND an active text editor exists
-- An active text editor exists
+- **terminal**: VS Code window is focused AND an active terminal exists (but no active editor)

-In all other cases (terminal focused, sidebar focused, window unfocused, etc.), the state is "non-editor".
+- **other**: All other cases (sidebar focused, window unfocused, etc.)

 Commands are executed only when the state actually changes, preventing unnecessary executions.
+Initial state is determined at startup and the corresponding command runs once.

 ## Output Channel